reselbob/solidity-to-solana/README.md

 # solidity-to-solana
-A project that contains demonstration code for porting Solidity code to Solana
+A project that contains demonstration code for porting Solidity code to Solana and then exercising the ported code.

 - Installation
     - [Install Rust](#install-rust)